tangbao/RU-Thesis-Dissertation-Latex-Template/README.md

 **!!!
 READ THE COMMENTS CAREFULLY IN TEMPLATES !!!**

+You can find the latest stable version of this template from [releases](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/releases/).
+The latest dev version of this template is available by cloning this repo or clicking Code - Download ZIP on GitHub.

 This template is tested on [Overleaf](https://overleaf.com).
-If you are using other Latex editors, please see [Known Issues](#known-issues).
+There might be issues if you are using local LaTex editors (see [#2](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/issues/2)).

-You can download the latest stable version of this template from [releases](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/releases/).
-If you are using Overleaf, please log into your account first, then click New Project - Upload Project - Select/drag a .zip file, and upload the file you downloaded, to start your excellent work.
-If you are using other Latex editors, the template folder should be your project's root folder.
+To start on Overleaf, please log into your account first, then click New Project - Upload Project - Select/drag a .zip file, and upload the .zip file you downloaded, to start your excellent work.

-You can also clone this repo and use the files under [template](/template) folder to try the latest (but in development) version.
+To start locally, simply clone this repo or extract the .zip file you get, and use your LaTeX editor to start the project.

-## Known Issues

-- [#2](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/issues/2), it is found that when using a local editor like TeXLive 2020 + VS Code + Latex Workshop, you might not be able to generate the List of Abbreviations page (Page vii).
-It will be blank except the page number "vii".
-This could be caused by different implementations of Latex.
-Some users may also meet this problem if their template files (*.tex/*.bib/*.cls, etc.) are in a subfolder.
-To solve this problem, please move all the template files to the root folder.
+The main LaTeX file is `thesis.tex`.

 ## Make Contributions / Report Bugs